kb-dk/access-digital-objects/cop-backend.md

 ## Content service

-Basically all digital objects in COP are "complex" in one way or another.
-By that we understand that we need to see more than one file to consume its content.
-The simplest case is a photograph requiring a digital image of each side.
+A majority of the digital objects in COP are "complex" in one way or another.
+By that we understand that we need to see more than one file to consume the entire object.
+The simplest case is a photograph requiring a digital image of each side, where there are essential informatation on the back.
 This means that we need a tables of contents just about every digital object in the service, and that TOC is delivered through the content service.